quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ~~~

 ### datagram_dropped
-Importance: extra
+Importance: Extra

 When we drop a UDP-level datagram.
-Typically if it does not contain a valid QUIC
+This is typically if it does not contain a
-packet.
+valid QUIC packet (in that case, use packet_dropped instead).

 Data: